senvB/dartsViewerApp/README.md

 The app uses a DSAB data loader library which is also available on GitHub (https://github.com/senvB/dsabDataLoader)

 The code is built with Android Studio using Gradle.
 It may not be perfectly set up as I am quite new to Idea and Gradle (switching from Eclipse and Maven).
+In order to build the whole software the code for the app and the code for the data loader need to be imported as modules into a new project.

 #### Dependencies
 The code makes use of the following libraries.